Rev. Boise Kimber knows how to fill a room — especially with political opponents he has riled up.

 Someone screamed out, “Apologize!”

-By then, most of the room had cleared out, with the alders at hearings back on Court Street.
+By then, most of the room had cleared out, with the alders at hearings back on Church Street.
 After close to two hours, public comment finished, and the board moved on to the rest of the agenda.

 Numbers, Not Power